reading the novels

 Her debut novel, The Land of Decoration, was published in 2012 by Chatto and Windus and attracted international attention.
 It won the Betty Trask award, the Desmond Elliott prize and has been optioned to be made into a film.
 Her second novel, The Professor of Poetry (published in 2013 by Sceptre), was shortlisted for the Encore Award.
 Her third novel, The Offering (published in 2015 by Sceptre), won the Jerwood Prize and was longlisted for the Bailey's prize.

 Her work has been translated into over thirty languages and appeared in The Times, The Guardian, The Financial Times, The Observer, The Independent, The T.L.S. and elsewhere.

-In 2016 she was the Bronte writer-in-residence at the Parsonage Museum in Hawroth, producing a collection of poetry, excerpts of which can be veiwed on this website.
+In 2016 Grace was writer-in-residence at the Bronte Parsonage Museum in Haworth, producing a collection of poetry.

 In 2017 she worked at the Centre for New Writing at Manchester University, giving one-to-one tutorials and seminars to M.A. and PhD students.

 More recently she has been offering private mentoring to creative writing students.

 On this website you can read excerpts from Grace's books and explore some of her earlier work.